Three Suns (eschatology): Origins

 The Three Suns doctrine places itself in a sect tradition ("Sanyangism", 三阳教 Sānyángjiào, "teaching of the Three Suns") flourishing at least since the Ming dynasty.
 It can be traced back to a Taoist school named Hunyuan, from the concept of hunyuan ("original chaos") that existed before hundun ("still chaos") and is the beginning of primordial qi (yuanqi) according to some Taoist cosmologies.
 Other possible origins go back to the entry of Maitreya beliefs into China.
 These concepts became part of the folk tradition and were incorporated in the sect milieu.

 In the earliest sects of the Ming period, the Lord of Original Chaos (Hunyuan Zhu) represents the origin of the universe developing through three stages, yang, or cosmic periods.
-The earliest written evidence of this doctrine can be found in the Huangji jieguo baojuan, published in 1430.
+The earliest written evidence of this doctrine can be found in the Huangji jieguo baojuan (皇极结果宝卷), published in 1430.
 In this text the three stages are already associated to the three Buddhas: Dipankara, Gautama and Maitreya.
 The Green Sun Assembly was held at the end of the first period, the Red Sun Assembly in the second one and the White Sun Assembly will be held in the third one.

+The three sun period theory is also found “The Treasure Scroll of the Emperor's Supreme Golden Elixir, the Nine Lotuses and the Correct Belief in the Truth, and the Return to Heaven” (皇極金丹九蓮正信歸真還鄉寶卷), a scripture that was used by Green Lotus sect (青蓮教) as the basis of the sect's doctrine.
+It is the theoretical basis of this book that later became the basis of the religions that stemmed from this sect, one of the most famous of which is Yiguandao.

+The three stages of end-time are also contained in the book “A Complete Guide to Answering the Three Buddha Periods” (三教應劫總觀通書).
+This book was used by the White Lotus sect Rebellion in the late 18th century and was again used as the main doctrine by the religious sect Tianli sect (天理教) who carried out the Eight Trigrams Rebellion (八卦教).